allanmboyd/exceptions/README.md

 In a language like Java there are checked and unchecked exceptions.
 In Javascript (probably fortunately) there are no checked exceptions.
 There are only Errors.
-Much of the time I am not really interested in throwing or catching Errors because they highlight a bug that needs to be fixed.
+Much of the time I am not really interested in throwing or catching Errors because usually they are highlighting a bug that needs to be fixed.
 However, there are times when it is useful to throw and catch Errors for instance if my application depends upon an external resource (like a datastore or web service) that suddenly stops responding or changes behaviour in an unexpected way.
 Often in such cases I would rather have my application log the details and continue to operate or take some mitigating action instead of merely terminating or returning null etc. These are the situations for which Exceptions is designed.